microsoft/fabricrtidemos/grafana_server_telemetry_demo/readme.md

 ![image](https://github.com/user-attachments/assets/f584f675-98ce-4900-8596-10f51e171c5e)

-Now click on Server_Telemetry_queryset
+Now click on Server_Telemetry_queryset.
+Copy and paste the code below at the bottom of the code section, then highlight the code and hit the ‘Run’ button to create the new table.

 =========
-Copy and paste the code below at the bottom of the code section, then highlight the code and hit the ‘Run’ button to create the new table.
 .create table bronzeServerTelemetry(
     datacenter_id: int,
     server_name: string,